-Before start reading all Johnny Cash Quotes, you can learn more about Johnny Cash from Wikipedia if you don't know too much about this legend.
+Before start reading all the best Johnny Cash Quotes, you can learn more about Johnny Cash from Wikipedia if you don't know too much about this legend.

 You build on failure.
 You use it as a stepping stone.
 Close the door on the past.
 You don't try to forget the mistakes, but you don't dwell on it.
 You don't let it have any of your energy, or any of your time, or any of your space.